-ROAR Wines is the realization of our family’s more than 100-year love affair with the Santa Lucia Highlands.
-It’s a relationship rooted in four generations of farming and nurtured today in a small portfolio of premium Pinot Noir, Syrah, Chardonnay and Viognier.
+ROAR Wines is the realization of our family’s 100-year love affair with the Santa Lucia Highlands.
+It’s a relationship rooted in four generations of farming and nurtured today in a small portfolio of Pinot Noir, Chardonnay, Syrah and Viognier.

 Recognizing the region’s potential for premium wine grapes, we planted our first vineyard in 1996 and named it for Rosella.
 In 1997 we planted the Garys’ Vineyard in partnership with our good friends and fellow grape growers, the Pisoni family.
-Since then we’ve planted two more vineyards; our “high-altitude” Sierra Mar Vineyard located at 1000ft above the valley floor and the Soberanes Vineyard, a second partnership with the Pisoni family, located on one of the area’s oldest land grants.
+Since then we’ve planted two more vineyards; our “high-altitude” Sierra Mar Vineyard located at 1000ft above the valley floor and the Soberanes Vineyard, located on one of the region’s oldest land grants.